mcw-rcc/mcw-rcc.github.io/docs/index.md

 ### HPC Cluster

 The {{ hpc_name }} cluster is the institution's primary computational resource, and has been available to MCW researchers since March 2021.
-The cluster contains over **3,800** CPU cores in a variety of compute node architectures, including large memory and GPUs.
-All compute nodes are connected by a 100 Gbps RoCEv2 network.
-The cluster also includes a **467 TB** NVMe scratch storage filesystem.
+The cluster contains a variety of compute node architectures, including large memory and GPUs, all connected by a 100 Gbps network.
+The cluster also includes a NVMe scratch storage filesystem.
 Please see the [Quick Start guide](cluster/quickstart.md) for more detail.

 ### ResHPC

-**Res**tricted **HPC** (ResHPC) is a secure way to access and utilize the HPC cluster.
-It is specifically designed for restricted datasets that have a defined Data Use Agreement (DUA).
+Restricted HPC (ResHPC) is a secure way to access and utilize the HPC cluster.
+It is specifically designed for restricted datasets that have a defined Data Use Agreement (DUA), including dbGaP projects.
 The ResHPC service is built on the existing HPC cluster, but incorporates a separate, secure login method, and project specific accounts and directories.
 With ResHPC, you can work with familiar tools while also satisfying complex data provider security requirements.
 Please see the [ResHPC overview](secure-computing/reshpc.md) to get started.

 ### Data Storage

-In addition to the cluster's scratch storage, RCC also provides general purpose research storage with a replicated **2.6 PB** filesystem.
+In addition to the cluster's scratch storage, RCC also provides general purpose research storage with a replicated filesystem.
 This persistent storage is mounted on the cluster via NFS, or provided directly to user's via NFS and SMB.
 Please see the [Storage Overview](storage/rcc-storage.md) for more detail.

 ### Software